 Students will complete their work placements in an appropriate hospitality environment.
 Students are responsible for finding their own work placements.
-However, YBI has agreements with different organisations YBI Student Handbook (VET) Page 100 of 109 Version 11.0: October 2022 Provider Code: 45033 CRICOS Code: 03549E in case students need any assistance finding placements.
+However, YBI has agreements with different organisations YBI Student Handbook (VET)

+in case students need any assistance finding placements.
 If students are already working in a hospitality business, they may select their own workplace for work placement providing it is suitable.
 An YBI assessor will assess and decide on the suitability of the work placement settings.